Lumen Field: Seismic experiments

 During a Seahawks football game on January 8, 2011, the Pacific Northwest Seismic Network (PNSN) recorded what was dubbed a "Beast Quake", for Marshawn "Beast Mode" Lynch, a player whose performance on one running play excited the Qwest Field stadium crowd enough for the resultant shaking to be recorded on PNSN instruments.
-In 2014 and 2015 additional sensors were added in and around the stadium.
-Motivations for the experiment included conducting a quick-reaction exercise for the seismometer network team to install sensors and interpret results, and to test the ability to handle increased web traffic from interested visitors from the general public.
-Shaking was detected at the stadium after a 90-yard touchdown run during a January 10, 2015 playoff game, dubbed a "Kam Quake" for the player making the run, Kam Chancellor.
-The PNSN scientists stated that the biggest event of all was the "Dance Quake", which was caused by the celebratory jumping and dancing that followed Marshawn Lynch's touchdown and 2-point conversion during the 2014–15 NFC Championship Game on January 18, 2015.
+Additional sensors were added in and around the stadium during the Seahawks' home playoff games in 2014, 2015, and 2017; motivations for the experiment included conducting a quick-reaction exercise for the seismometer network team to install sensors and interpret results, and to test the ability to handle increased web traffic from interested visitors from the general public.
+Notable shaking instances from crowd reactions captured during those games include The Tip in 2014, Kam Chancellor's 90–yard pick-six during a 2015 divisional round game, and some Seahawks scoring plays during the 2014 NFC Championship Game.
+PNSN collaborated with the Seahawks to set up sensors around the stadium again during the latter's playoff run in 2026, notably capturing Rashid Shaheed's 95-yard opening kickoff return touchdown in the divisional round and several pivotal plays during the 2025 NFC Championship Game.

 PNSN has also recorded seismic activity from Sounders fans; multiple earthquakes were recorded on November 10, 2019, during the MLS Cup final between the Sounders and Toronto FC.
 Further "RaveQuakes" were recorded on May 4, 2022, during the second leg of the CONCACAF Champions League Final between the Sounders and Pumas UNAM.
-During two Taylor Swift concerts for The Eras Tour in July 2023, PSNS recorded a maximum ground acceleration of 0.011 meters/s with peaks similar to a magnitude 2.3 earthquake.
+During two Taylor Swift concerts for The Eras Tour in July 2023, PSNS recorded a maximum ground acceleration of 11 mm/s^{2} (0.43 in/s^{2}) with peaks similar to a magnitude 2.3 earthquake.
 The readings were attributed to fan noise and dancing as well as the sound system used for the concerts.